zesk/build/documentation/source/guide/why.md

 ## Why `Zesk`?

-Market Acumen, Inc. which owns the copyrights to this software registered the domain name `zesk.com` which is short and memorable and has been working on building software technologies around that name.
+Market Acumen, Inc. which owns the copyrights to this software, registered the domain name `zesk.com` which is short and memorable and has been working on building software technologies around that name.
 Another toolkit [Zesk for PHP](https://github.com/zesk/zesk) shares the name.